nfour/xcomponent/README.md

 ```

-##  4. State should be decoupled from the component
+##  4. State can be decoupled from the component

-State should be decoupled completely from the component so that it may be reasoned with effectively.
+State can be decoupled completely from the component so that it may be reasoned with effectively.
 This keeps things sane as a project grows.

 In this example the state lives in another file, and the component is just a view into that state.